Bingen, WA

 1.27% of the population for whom poverty status is determined in Bingen, WA (11 out of 865 people) live below the poverty line, a number that is lower than the national average of 12.4%.
 The largest demographic living in poverty are Males 45 - 54, followed by Males < 5 and then Females < 5.

-The most common racial or ethnic group living below the poverty line in Bingen, WA is White, followed by Black and Native American.
+The most common racial or ethnic group living below the poverty line in Bingen, WA is false, followed by false and false.

 The Census Bureau uses a set of money income thresholds that vary by family size and composition to determine who classifies as impoverished.
 If a family's total income is less than the family's threshold than that family and every individual in it is considered to be living in poverty.